CommonAccord/Cmacc-Org/Doc/Wx/gov/nih/ott/MTA/Form/SimpleLetterAgreement_HumanSamples_v0.md

 4.sec=Select {4= includes Personally Identifiable Information} - either<ol><li>{4.NO } <br><font color="magenta">{4.NO}</font></li><li>or</li><li> {4.YES } <br><font color="magenta">{4.YES}</font></li></ol>

-4.NO=PROVIDER will not provide RECIPIENT with personally identifiable information or the code to personally identifiable information with Human Material
+4.NO=PROVIDER will not provide RECIPIENT with personally identifiable information or the code to personally identifiable information with Human Material.

 4.YES=PROVIDER will provide RECIPIENT with personally identifiable information or the code to personally identifiable information with Human Material.
 RECIPIENT's use of Human Material is subject to:<ol type="a"><li>{4.a};</li><li>{4.b}; and</li><li>{4.c}</li></ol>